-Location in Dunblane Suggestions for Improvements Dunblane Centre Roundabout An improved crossing at Dunblane Centre roundabout, as part of the above cycle and pedestrian paths.
-A dropped kerb at the link path from Dunblane Centre to M&S. Baxter's Loan and DHS Add new and improved development access paths to Baxters Loan/ Wanderwrang/Argyle including link with B8033, since existing paths were recently interrupted by new housing.
+Location in Dunblane Suggestions for Improvements Dunblane Centre Roundabout An improved crossing at Dunblane Centre roundabout for pedestrians and cyclists.
+A dropped kerb at the link path from Dunblane Centre to M&amp;S. Baxter's Loan and DHS Add new and improved development access paths to Baxter's Loan/Wanderwrang/Argyle, since existing paths were recently interrupted by new housing, including a link with B8033 and the forthcoming off road cycle path to Bridge of Allan.
 A link path from Culdee Grove to Anchorscross.
 Working with DHS, DHS Parent Council and Stirling Council to develop 'School Street' restrictions to reduce traffic and make it safer for pupils for DPS and DHS to walk and cross Old Doune Road.
 Remove barriers along Maurice Wynd link path to DHS which are non-compliant and filter pupils into traffic.
 Kinbuck Upgrade path from Kinbuck between Craigton and Kinbuck and at the Craigton underpass to remove obstacles such as waterlogged areas.
 As alternative, develop a new route via the fields along the road to accommodate cyclists and runners as well as pedestrians.
 Darn Walk to Bridge of Allan heritage route This old main route is now primarily a leisure route, but in poor condition - drainage and resurfacing would make it accessible to more people.